vlang/ved/README.md

-C u    build current project (build instructions must be located in "build") C y    alternative build of the current project (build instructions must be located in "build2") C 1    switch to Vid from any other application (only on macOS for now)
+C u    build current project (build instructions must be located in "build") C y    alternative build of the current project (build instructions must be located in "build2") C 1    switch to Ved from any other application (only on macOS for now)

 C d    go to the previous split
 C e    go to the next split